 - Defective harnesses and safety equipment

-When you are hurt in a slip and fall accident, you can pursue damages against the liable party for negligence.
-When injuries occur, they can result in missed time from work or excessive medical bills.
+When you are hurt in a slip and fall accident, you can pursue damages against the liable party.
+When injuries occur, they can result in missed time from work and excessive medical bills.

 When you sustain injuries because of negligence, you can recover financial compensation by filing a personal injury claim.
 Liability is established based on whether the other individual had a duty of care toward you.
 If you were hurt because you slipped on a wet hard surface at a store, the owner can be liable for your injuries; they have an obligation to ensure the environment is safe for customers.